GmailHelene/aksjeny2/TEST_USER_IMPLEMENTATION_REPORT.md

 - Exempt status (will always have premium access)

 ## Usage
 This test user can be used by investors and others to test the premium features of Aksjeradar.
-Since it's an exempt user, it will always have full access to all premium features, just like Helene, Tonje, and Eirik's accounts.
+Since it's an exempt user, it will always have full access to all premium features, just like Helene and Tonje's accounts.

 The user will be automatically created when the database is initialized through the `setup_exempt_users` function.
 Alternatively, the `setup_exempt_test_user.py` script can be run to create the user directly.